MorrisMA/M65C02A/README.md

     register stack instructions, respectively.

-    (15)    M65C02A core provides an arithmetic shift right, ASR, operation for accumulator addressing mode versions of the LSR A instruction.
+    (15)    M65C02A core provides an arithmetic shift right, ASR, operation for accumulator addressing mode versions of the LSR instruction.
 When LSR A is prefixed by IND or ISZ, the operation performed is an arithmetic right shift.
     Furthermore, this operation takes into consideration the state of the V flag to correctly determine the sign bit.
 This feature enables compact implementa-